CDU-HIT238/slides/week4/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Research Objectives
 * Generally done really well
-* What you want to find out from the users
+* What you want to find out by doing the research
 * First research to find out about your users
 	* What is their experience of your problem?
 	* What solutions have their tried
 	* What are their frustrations?
+* Try not to have too many questions, what is most important
 * Information to use for personas
 * Information to inform the initial concept and MVP designs